Garden and household waste permits

 If you visit a Household Waste Recycling Centre (tip) with a van, pickup, minibus or you are towing a trailer you need a waste permit.

 Apply for a waste permit online.
 A QR code will be sent to you which will be scanned at the tip from your mobile device or from a printout.
-If you are printing your permit please print A4 and in black and white.
-Open up the permit to print it rather than printing straight from the browser.
+You will need to download a new permit for each visit.
+If you are printing your permit, please print A4 and in black and white.

 Your application will be delayed if you do not complete it in full.
 Straightforward applications, where we have no queries, should come through to your mobile device instantly.